FractionEstate/FractionEstate/README.md

 - **Low Yield:** Stable residential properties with existing tenants
 - **Medium Yield:** Underdeveloped residential or commercial properties, including fix-and-flip projects
-- **High Yield:** Houses in Multiple Occupation (HMO), new builds, or shared office spaces with higher risk and return potential[2]
+- **High Yield:** Houses in Multiple Occupation (HMO), new builds, or shared office spaces with higher risk and return potential

 ---

 ## Our Vision

 We believe the next major disruption in finance is the tokenization of real-world assets.
-By bridging traditional real estate with blockchain, we empower a broader audience to participate in property investment, fostering inclusivity, transparency, and financial freedom[2].
+By bridging traditional real estate with blockchain, we empower a broader audience to participate in property investment, fostering inclusivity, transparency, and financial freedom.

 ---

 ## Connect With Us

-- **Official Website:** fraction.estate[4]
+- **Official Website:** fraction.estate
 - **X (formerly Twitter):** [@FractionEstate](https://x.com/FractionEstate)
 - **GitHub:** [Fraction Estate AS](https://github.com/FractionEstate)